shivansh-jain-e2e/tir-samples/inference/triton/readme.md

 ```

 #### Model Configuration
 The server expects model configurations in config.pbtxt file under <model-name> folder in model repository.
-The file

 The minimum configuration required is: the backend, name, shape, and datatype of model inputs and outputs.
 The following is an example:

 ```
   platform: "tensorrt_plan"